cinderjk/zete/README.md

 yarn global add pm2
 ```

-10. Run the app.js
+13. Run the app.js

 ```bash
 npx pm2 start app.js
 ```

+14. Now the endpoint should be available according to your environment variables configuration.
+Default is at `http://example.yourdomain.com`
     Your API is ready, give it a try here => [DOCS](https://documenter.getpostman.com/view/18988925/2s8Z73zWbg)

 ### Install Zete-Panel